flaggo/pydu/README.rst

 .. image:: https://coveralls.io/repos/github/Prodesire/pydu/badge.svg?branch=master
   :target: https://coveralls.io/github/Prodesire/pydu?branch=master

-**pydu** (python library) is a library of useful data structures and utils for Python 2 and 3, which collected from open source projects and created by contributors.
+**pydu** (python data structures and utils) is a library of useful data structures and utils for Python 2 and 3, which collected from open source projects and created by contributors.

 It is with Python versions from **2.7 to 3.6**.

 Installation
 ------------
+. code-block:: bash

-  pip install pydu
+    $ pip install pydu

 Document
 --------
-For more information, please read documentation: `English <http://pydu.readthedocs.io/>`_ | `中文版 <http://pydu.readthedocs.io/zh/latest>`_.
+Fantastic documentation is available at: `English <http://pydu.readthedocs.io/>`_ | `中文版 <http://pydu.readthedocs.io/zh/latest>`_.